Render Farm FAQ

 Can I speed up the render process?

-Usually, your render job will start within seconds.
-In the case of longer waiting time, you always have the possibility to raise your job priority and push your job forward in the render queue.
+Usually, your render job will start rendering on the render farm within seconds.
+In the case of longer waiting time, you always have the possibility to raise your job priority and push your job forward in the render queue of the render farm.

 Can I render a big print size image with RebusFarm?

-Yes, you can also render big print size images with RebusFarm.
+Yes, you can also render big print size images on our render farm.

 Why do I have a watermark on my output?

 If you use your free trial RenderPoints to render, your output will have a watermark on it.
-After purchasing at least 10 RenderPoints (just for the first payment) the RebusDrop application will restart your download automatically and you receive your output without the watermark.
+After purchasing at least 10 RenderPoints (just for the first payment) the RebusDrop application will restart your download automatically and you receive your output without the watermark from our render farm.
 Afterward, all your renderings will be without the watermark right away.